-GO Regional Express Rail (GO RER) Is part of a 10-year Regional Express Rail program (RER) by Metrolinx that promises more frequent, two-way, all-day service to a vast expanse of the GO rail network, with electrified service in core sections.
-Every area will see improvements, whether through more two-way, all-day service, or more rush-hour train trips by expanding and electrifying the GO rail network has the potential to greatly enhance the quality of life for GTHA residents.
+GO Expansion, previously known as GO Regional Express Rail (GO RER), is part of a 10-year Regional Express Rail program (RER) by Metrolinx that promises more frequent, two-way, all-day service to a vast expanse of the GO rail network, with electrified service in core sections.
+Every area will see improvements, whether through more two-way, all-day service, or more rush-hour train trips.

 SmartTrack West examined the feasibility of a proposed SmartTrack heavy rail corridor from the Mount Dennis Station to the Mississauga Airport Corporate Centre (MACC).
 Given the comparatively low ridership projections, and the high cost and community impact of heavy rail on the proposed western connection from Mount Dennis to the MACC, City Council decided that the heavy rail options for the Western corridor of SmartTrack should not be pursued.

 Instead it was decided that the Eglinton West LRT should be advanced for further study.
 The Eglinton West LRT is the 11km westerly extension of the Eglinton Crosstown LRT from Mount Dennis to the Mississauga Airport Corporate Centre and beyond to Toronto Pearson.